 The salary range of this position is $74,268.00 - $90,978.00 annually.
 Performance based merit increase opportunities and COLAs are reviewed on an annual basis.
 A comprehensive health care benefits package for you and your dependents includes medical, dental and vision insurance, life and long-term disability insurance plans, vacation, sick and personal leave, tuition reimbursement, and retirement benefits are also available.
 For more details regarding KCHA comprehensive benefits, please visit our benefits page.

 Incumbent(s) must be able to meet the physical requirements of the classification and have mobility, balance, coordination, vision, hearing and dexterity levels appropriate to the functions performed.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 Work is performed primarily outdoors in a variety of weather conditions and is likely to encounter unsanitary and/or unsafe conditions at the construction site.
 Safety equipment such as a hard hat, safety vest, goggles, and steel-tipped safety shoes are worn.
 Drives a vehicle to and from work sites in a variety of weather conditions.
-Ability to lift up to 40 lbs. repeatedly.

 King County Housing Authority is an equal opportunity employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability or veteran status.